Supported Employment Demonstration

-The Supported Employment Demonstration (SED) will use a random assignment design to assign 3,000 participants to one of two treatment groups (Full Services or Basic Services) or to a control group (Usual Services).
-For 36 months, participants will receive varying degrees of services based on their assignment.
-These services include systematic medication management, health care management and care-coordination services, and long-term employment services following the evidence-based Individual Placement and Support (IPS) model.
+The Supported Employment Demonstration (SED) used a random assignment design to assign 3,000 participants to one of two treatment groups (Full Services or Basic Services) or to a control group (Usual Services).
+For 36 months, participants received varying degrees of services based on their assignment.
+These services included systematic medication management, health care management and care-coordination services, and long-term employment services following the evidence-based Individual Placement and Support (IPS) model.

-The SED period of performance is from August 2016 through August 2022.
+The SED period of performance was from August 2016 to June 2023.